 The Male Nurse: Benefits and Percentages of Men in Nursing

-There are more men in nursing today than at any time in history – and that’s good for male nurses and the profession.
-According to the U.S. Bureau of Labor Statistics (BLS), 12% of registered nurses are now men, up from 2.7% male RNs in 1970.
-As the nation’s population ages, the bureau projects nursing jobs are projected to grow 7% from 2019 to 2029 - faster than the national average for all occupations - presenting a big opportunity not just for men but for any underrepresented group in nursing, for that matter.
+There are more men in nursing today than at any time in history — that’s good for male nurses and the profession.
+According to the U.S. Bureau of Labor Statistics (BLS), 13.3% of registered nurses (RNs) in 2021 were men, up from 7% in 2008.
+As the nation’s population ages, there will be more opportunities for men to join the profession; BLS projects registered nursing jobs to grow 6% from 2021 to 2031 — about as fast as all other occupations.

-Daniel Arellano, a nurse practitioner in upstate New York and graduate faculty member at Southern New Hampshire University (SNHU), sees tremendous opportunity for men in nursing.
-“Nursing offers endless growth potential that may be attractive to men seeking a stable career track,” he said.
+Daniel Arellano, a nurse practitioner and graduate faculty member at SNHU, sees a tremendous opportunity for men in nursing.
+He said nursing offers growth that may be attractive to men seeking career stability.

 “In my nursing school class of 80, there were less than 10 male students,” said Arellano.
-“These days, the numbers have greatly increased with men accounting for over a quarter of the graduating class.”
+“These days, the numbers have greatly increased.”

 Benefits of Being a Nurse

-Besides the inherent reward of helping people in times of need (a bonus for any gender), nursing offers an unusual array of professional perks.
-Healthy demand, high salary potential, advancement opportunities, flexibility and a wide variety of specializations are among them.
+Besides the inherent reward of helping people in need, nursing can offer an attractive array of well-appreciated professional perks.
+The wide variety of nursing specializations, high salary potential, advancement opportunities, flexibility and job demand are among them.
 The increased demand is due to a nationwide nursing shortage.

-“The sky is the limit when it comes to nursing,” said Ramos, who likes the wide range of career paths open to him as a nurse.
-“If someone is good working under pressure, ER is a good choice.
+“The sky is the limit when it comes to nursing,” said Ramos, who likes the diverse choices for career paths open to him as a nurse.
+“If someone is good (at) working under pressure, ER (emergency room) is a good choice.
 If you’re tech-oriented, there is nursing informatics.”

-John Bergacs IV '18, a flight nurse in a busy metropolitan area of New Jersey who earned his MBA in Healthcare Management, said “the biggest benefit is going into a career with high demand and a good aspect of employment coming out of school.”
+John Bergacs IV '18MBA, a flight nurse in Reno, Nevada, who earned his MBA in Healthcare Management, said, “the biggest benefit is going into a career with high demand and a good aspect of employment coming out of school.”

 Arellano agrees that “male nurses are often drawn to higher acuity environments such as critical care, flight nursing or emergency medicine.”
 But he’s quick to add that “they’re represented in almost every nursing specialty.”

-Flexibility is another big benefit of being a nurse.
-Because Bergacs works as both a civilian nurse and a captain with the U.S. Air Force Reserve at New Jersey’s McGuire Air Force Base, he really appreciates the flexible schedule nursing offers him.
-He works three 12-hour shifts, three days a week and still manages to fit in two weeks a year of training and flight drills once a month.
+Flexibility is another significant benefit of being a nurse.
+Because Bergacs works as a civilian nurse and serves as a major in the U.S. Air Force Reserve, he appreciates the flexible schedule nursing offers him.
+He works two 24-hour shifts a week and still has plenty of time to spend outdoors, taking in the sights of the Sierra Nevada mountains.

 So How Much Do Male Nurses Make?

-That’s a tricky question, because it depends on so many factors.
-Your area of specialization, geographic location, education level and personal ambition all play a role.
-But generally speaking, there’s parity between what male and female nurses make.
+That’s a tricky question because it depends on so many factors.
+Your area of specialization, geographic location, level of nursing education and personal ambition all play a role.
+And there’s generally parity between what male and female nurses make.

-According to the BLS, registered nurses earned a median annual wage of $73,000 in 2019, the last period in which the BLS collected income data.
-In the same period, nurse anesthetists, nurse midwives and nurse practitioners, also known as advanced practice registered nurses (APRNs), reached a median of $115,000.
+According to the BLS, RNs earned a median annual wage of $77,600 in 2021.
+Nurse anesthetists, nurse midwives and nurse practitioners, also known as advanced practice registered nurses (APRNs), earned a median salary of $123,780 in 2021.

 As a dialysis nurse in the healthcare hub of Boston, Ramos noticed a growing need in his area of specialty.
-“Some of the major dialysis providers offer signing bonuses up to $10,000 for an experienced nurse,” he said, noting a similar trend in the OR.
+“Some of the major dialysis providers offer signing bonuses up to $10,000 for an experienced nurse,” he said, noting a similar trend in the operating room (OR).

-But while the pay may be higher in major metro locations, opportunities abound in rural areas.
-“I believe the greatest demand for nursing is within primary care and medical surgical nursing units,” said Arellano.
+While the pay may be higher in major metro locations, opportunities abound in rural areas.
+“I believe the greatest demand for nursing is within primary care and medical-surgical nursing units,” said Arellano.
 “This is particularly true in rural areas of the country that may not have a local nursing school graduating new nurses for the community.”

-Any nurse who’s been in the profession for any length of time sees universal truths in this perspective.
+Nurses who have been in the profession for any length of time see universal truths in this perspective.
 Bergacs is one of them.
 “Nursing is truly a passion,” he said.
-“Don’t go into it for just financial reasons.
+“Don’t go into it for just financial reasons."

 Nursing is Lifelong Learning